hmes98318/ChatGPT-Discord-Bot/README.md

 # ChatGPT-Bot
 A Discord bot based on OpenAI Node.js library to build
+**NOTE**: There is not using the official/unoffical ChatGPT API so this Bot is using the Davinci model.

 ### Usage